Azure-Samples/ms-identity-ciam-javascript-tutorial/1-Authentication/6-sign-in-node-cli-app/README.md

 * [Visual Studio Code](https://code.visualstudio.com/download) is recommended for running and editing this sample.
 * [VS Code Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with Azure through VS Code Interface.
 * A modern web browser.
-* An **Azure AD for Customers** tenant.
-For more information, see: [How to get an Azure AD for Customers tenant](https://github.com/microsoft/entra-previews/blob/PP2/docs/1-Create-a-CIAM-tenant.md)
+* An * A **external Microsoft Entra ID** tenant.
+For more information, see: [Create a new tenant in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/create-new-tenant)
-* A user account in your **Azure AD for Customers** tenant.
+* A user account in your **external Microsoft Entra ID** tenant.

 ## Setup the sample